OpenMDAO/OpenMDAO-Framework/openmdao.lib/src/openmdao/lib/components/nastran/README.txt

               nastran_constraints={"column name" : "value"},
               nastran_columns=["column name"])

-Once these values are specified, NastranParser will try and find the header in the output, and then apply the constraints to the grid and yield a smaller grid with the viable rows and the acceptable columns (specified by nastran_columns)
+Once these values are specified, NastranParser will try and find the header in the output, and then apply the constraints to the grid and yield a smaller grid with the viable rows and the acceptable columns (specified by nastran_columns).
+Note that ``a'' is a two dimensional python array.
+Each row will be a row in a grid, and will only contain the columns listed in ``nastran_columns''.

 NastranParser accepts the name of the header as a string of all lower case letters with sane spacing as well as the header presented in the output file (stripped of spaces at the beginning and end).
 Do note that as of this writing, if it cannot find the header, it will break.
 If it cannot find the column names you specify, it will break.
 Right now, even though the user specifies a smaller grid of values they want returned, the value of the variable will only be result[0][0].
 This will change in future versions.